Shop Management Software Pricing Compared: What Independent Shops Actually Pay

 The three ways shop software charges you

 1. Per seat or per user.
 You pay for every login.
 Add a technician, your bill goes up.
-This is common with enterprise platforms and it quietly punishes you for growing your team.
+This is common with enterprise platforms and works fine for some teams, but it does mean the cost grows with your headcount.

 2. Per location with add-ons.
 A base price per shop, then upsells for texting, payments, integrations, and reporting.
 The sticker price looks fine until you add the parts you actually need.